Atomic spies: Importance

 Before World War II, the theoretical possibility of nuclear fission resulted in intense discussion among leading physicists world-wide.
 Scientists from the Soviet Union were later recognized for their contributions to the understanding of a nuclear reality and won several Nobel Prizes.
 Soviet scientists such as Igor Kurchatov, L. D. Landau, and Kirill Sinelnikov helped establish the idea of, and prove the existence of, a splittable atom.
 Dwarfed by the Manhattan Project conducted by the US during the war, the significance of the Soviet contributions has been rarely understood or credited outside the field of physics.
 According to several sources, it was understood on a theoretical level that the atom provided for extremely powerful and novel releases of energy and could possibly be used in the future for military purposes.

 In recorded comments, physicists lamented their inability to achieve any kind of practical application from the discoveries.
 They thought that creation of an atomic weapon was unattainable.
 According to a United States Congressional joint committee, although the scientists could conceivably have been first to generate a man-made fission reaction, they lacked the ambition, funding, engineering capability, leadership, and ultimately, the capability to do so.
 The undertaking would be of an unimaginable scale, and the resources required to engineer for such use as a nuclear bomb, and nuclear power were deemed too great to pursue.

 At the urging of Albert Einstein and Leo Szilard in their letter of August 2, 1939, the United States – in collaboration with Britain and Canada – recognized the potential significance of an atomic bomb.
 They embarked in 1942 upon work to achieve a usable device.
 Estimates suggest that during the quest to create the atomic bomb, an investment of $2 billion, temporary use of 13,000 tons of silver, and 24,000 skilled workers drove the research and development phase of the project.
 Those skilled workers included the people to maintain and operate the machinery necessary for research.

-The largest Western facility had five hundred scientists working on the project, as well as a team of fifty to derive the equations for the cascade of neutrons required to drive the reaction.
+The largest Western facility had five hundred scientists working on the project, and a team of fifty to derive the equations for the cascade of neutrons required to drive the reaction.
 The fledgling equivalent Soviet program was quite different: The program consisted of fifty scientists, and two mathematicians trying to work out the equations for the particle cascade.
 The research and development of techniques to produce sufficiently enriched uranium and plutonium were beyond the scope and efforts of the Soviet group.
 The knowledge of techniques and strategies that the Allied programs employed, and which Soviet espionage obtained, may have played a role in the rapid development of the Soviet bomb after the war.